 Test Track.
 This ride gives guests a chance to design their own vehicle and see how it stands up to the rigors of the test track.

 Mission Space.
-Get a feel for what it’s really like to take off in a rocket ship as you blast off on Mission Space.
+Get a feel for what it’s like to take off in a rocket ship as you blast off on Mission Space.

 Kilimanjaro Safari.
 Check out some amazing animals and learn some fascinating facts as you travel through various habitats in a large safari truck.